GaloisInc/BESSPIN-CloudGFE/AWSteria/README.md

 2. Build and run the design on XSIM (Xilinx Verilog Simulator) using the AWS flow:

     **One-time step:** Perform your standard mantra to setup Xilinx tools.
+This should at least set the `XILINX_VIVADO` environment variable to point to your Vivado install directory and add `$XILINX_VIVADO/bin/` to your `PATH`.
     It may look something like this:

             $ source  /tools/Xilinx/Vivado/2019.1/settings64.sh